pfbrowning/ng-radio/README.md

 ## Configuration
 To get your own instance of this application configured and running locally, you'll obviously want to start by cloning the repo.
 Then take a look at `src\assets\config\app.config.json`.
 There are a few things that you'll need to set up and configure in `app.config.json` in order to get the app running.
 You can also configure any settings that you want `gitignore`d in `local.config.json`: any config entries in local config will automatically override matching entries in app config.

-### Metadata API
+### Radio Proxy
-You'll need to configure your own instance of the [radio-metadata-api](https://github.com/pfbrowning/radio-metadata-api).
+You'll need to configure your own instance of [radio-proxy](https://github.com/pfbrowning/radio-proxy).
 Follow the instructions to get it set up and running on `http://localhost:3000`.
 Alternatively you can host it somewhere else and specify the alternate path in `app.config.json`.

 ### Azure Application Insights
-If you want to log stuff to Azure Application Insights, then provide your instrumentation key in `app.config.json`.
+If you want diagnostic details logged to Azure Application Insights, then provide your instrumentation key in `app.config.json`.
 Otherwise leave it as null: this is completely optional.

 ### Authentication
 You'll need to configure your own Oauth 2.0 + OpenID Connect identity provider.
 In addition, you'll need to use an Oauth 2.0 provider which issues a JWT-based access token (this is not mandated by the Oauth 2.0 spec, but it's a common implementation).
 This is required due to the "Favorites" functionality.
 The quickest, easiest, and cheapest route would probably be to use an [Auth0](https://auth0.com/) free account.
 A basic level of knowledge regarding authentication in Single Page Applications via OpenID Connect is required.